 - Rugs and Carpets: Simply shielding your floor with a carpet or rug can protect your floor from daily scuffs and stains.

 Different kinds of flooring require different cleaning methods, but we love using a microfiber mop on all of them.
 These incredibly absorbent tools are super gentle on all surfaces and cut down on unnecessary waste.

 Most new floors are surface-sealed (with polyurethane, polyacrylic, or urethane), meaning that they're water- and stain-resistant.

 First, sweep or vacuum to pick up any loose hair or dust.
 You don't need a special soap for mopping wood floors: Fill up a bucket with warm water and squeeze in about 1 TBSP of Natural Dish Soap.

 Varnished, Lacquered, & Shellacked Floors

 These types of floors are semi-resistant to water, wear, and stains.

-After sweeping or vacuuming, spray the entire floor with our Natural Surface Cleaner, then use your microfiber mop to work your way outward from one corner of the room.
+After sweeping or vacuuming, spray the entire floor with a natural surface cleaner, then use your microfiber mop to work your way outward from one corner of the room.

 Laminate Wood Floors

 Laminate wood floors are made of manufactured wood, so they're unbelievably durable.
-You can use either a natural multi-surface cleaner or mop with a bucket full of dish soap-infused water.
+You can use either a natural multi-surface cleaner or mop with a bucket full of gentle dish soap-infused water.